astropy/astropy-APEs/APE14.rst

 using the standard Cartesian ordering (x, y) and array indices defined using the row-major ordering (i.e. row, column).
-For example, values returned from ``world_to_pixel_values`` would be in the correct order to use for plotting using e.g. Matplotlib, while values returned from ``world_to_numpy_index_values`` would be in the correct order to use for indexing a Numpy array.
+For example, values returned from ``world_to_pixel_values`` would be in the correct order to use for plotting using e.g. Matplotlib, while values returned from ``world_to_array_index_values`` would be in the correct order to use for indexing e.g. a Numpy array.
 Both are valid in different contexts and we therefore provide two methods for each transformation.

 We do not mandate a specific order for the world coordinates.
 While it might be tempting to assume the 'same' order as for pixel coordinates, this only makes